 Hybrid Flooring Installation & Floor Preparation

-Most importantly, hybrid flooring does require a level surface for installation.
-We recommend that you engage with a professional floor installer (like One Source), when installing hybrid plank flooring as you may require levelling compounds and or grinding before install.
-This way you will have confidence that your floor has been installed correctly and benefit from our 5 Year Installation Guarantee and any Manufacturer’s Warranties.
+• Most importantly, hybrid flooring does require some level of floor preparation prior to installation.
+Hybrid flooring also as specific deviation tolerances, so we recommend that you engage with a professional floor installer (like One Source).
+When installing hybrid plank flooring you may require the installation of a moisture barrier, levelling compounds and or grinding before installation.
+When done by a professional, you will have confidence that your floor has been installed correctly and benefit from our 5 Year Installation Guarantee and any Manufacturer’s Warranties.

 Installing Hybrid Flooring